cjwoodruff50/ASVpaper/README.md

   2. Determine the number of simulated reads to be generated for each operon, based on an approximate number of reads that the library of the pre-filtered mock microbiome is to have for the operons of the most abunmdant strain.
   3. For each operon submit a batch job that generates a moderate excess of simulated reads over the number actually required for the mock microbiome library.
 Note that the reads will be randomly selected from the store without replacement.

-The 2 items below are executed throgh make_mock_denoise.R
+Item 4 is executed throgh make_mock_denoise.R, Part 1.

-  4. On completion of simulated read generation of all operons, randomly select the required number of reads for each operon and store as a single, multifastq file.  this is the dataset of the designed mock microbiome.
+  4. On completion of simulated read generation of all operons, randomly select the required number of reads for each operon and store as a single, multifastq file.
+This is the dataset of the designed mock microbiome.

+The remaining processing pipeline applies to any single fastq file that corresponds to a ribosomal RNA 16S , 23S or 16S-ITS-23S amplicon library for some microbiome.

+  5. Submit the mock microbiome fastq library for quality and length filtering and subsequent denoising using teh Robust Amplicon Denoising algorithm of Kumar et al..
+These steps are exewcuted in Julia code.
+The Julia  script used here is a simple elaboration of of that provided by Ben Murrell (cite(Murrell_github, and private communication).
+Item 5 can be executed through part 2 of  make_mock_denoise.R .